BIRD-Laboratories/MLPScaling/README.md

 I am getting slighlty concerned about my rough draft deadline.

 12:36 PST, I have created the eval script and I will set up my instance and run it before about 15:00.
 I'm also going to create the function to upload all the models.

+## 12/01.5/25
+I am currently debugging eval and fixed up main.sh, the next goal will be to create a good script to graph everything out.
+Then I will make a syncing script.
+Also, looking at the eval behavior I don't think my models are properly trained.
+I'm 100% going to need an extension,